flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalistic-productivity-app-changed-my-life.md

 Owners of the full version get new features as free updates, even when the price rises.
 I will **not** release anything like "Flowlist 2" as a separate app at a higher price.
 This way, I reward users who back this project and get on board early.

-There's also a <i>Summer Special</i> going: Until September 20, I offer an introductory price which is 50% off.
-For details and the latest updates, visit <a href="/flowlist/" target="_blank">flowlistapp.com</a>.
+There's also a <i>Summer Special</i> going: Until September 20, I offer an introductory price i.e. 50% off.
+For more details and latest updates, visit <a href="/flowlist/" target="_blank">flowlistapp.com</a>.